The School of Medicine

 The goal of the medical school curriculum, clinical experiences, and faculty-student interactions is to develop well-trained, scientifically informed, and conscientious physicians prepared for the changing conditions of medical practice and continuing self-education.
 Students acquire understanding of the basic medical sciences and clinical disciplines and are encouraged to choose their own areas of interest for eventual development into careers in the broadly diversified medical community.
 Required course offerings are designed to provide students with a strong foundation upon which any medical specialty can be built.

 The School of Medicine accepted its charter class in 1968.
 The founding faculty drew upon the strength of UC San Diego’s existing basic science departments rather than re-creating such departments for the new school.
-Today this unique relationship continues with faculty from campus departments joining faculty from the School of Medicine’s seventeen departments in teaching the core courses in medicine.
-Both preclinical and clinical courses are taught by UC San Diego faculty physicians who also have active patient caseloads.
+Today this unique relationship continues with faculty from campus departments joining faculty from the School of Medicine’s eighteen departments in teaching the core courses in medicine.
+Both preclinical and clinical courses are taught in part by UC San Diego faculty physicians who also have active patient caseloads.
 Courses are evaluated on a regular basis and updated by interdisciplinary course committees.
 Students at the UC San Diego School of Medicine are encouraged to explore a variety of clinical, laboratory, and community-based experiences.